giovenice/android-presentation-patterns/README.md

 As example of how to use awesome libraries to get things done instead of doing it "the old way".

+Original project from @laramartin as part of the Android Basics Nanodegree.

 # Android Book Listing
 - Project **Book Listing** of Android Basics Nanodegree
 - [Android Basics Nanodegree at Udacity.com](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803).